If you’re anything like we are, then you may want to hibernate and stay indoors during the winter season until spring. ❄️

-With plenty of indoor activities to keep you warm to holiday-themed activities sure to get you into the holiday spirit or brave the cold temperatures with a few outdoor activities.
+Knoxville has plenty of indoor activities to keep you warm plus fun holiday-themed activities sure to get you into the holiday spirit.

 You’ll find that there are plenty of things to do in the marble city throughout the holidays and winter season.